The Bankrate promise

 “Unfortunately, lenders are not required to include all fees in their calculation of APR,” says Ben Simiskey, founder and owner of PLS Advisory, LLC, in Houston, Texas.
 “So, it’s important for the borrower to clarify with prospective lenders exactly what fees they are including in their APR calculation.”

-So, what does APR include?
+So, in general, what costs are included in an APR calculation?
 Here’s a closer look at which fees are typically included in APR — and which aren’t.

 What fees are included in APR?